-They asked businesses to answer how important consistent branding was to various activities.
-Over 60% of respondents find consistent branding is ‘very important’ in communicating to existing customers, generating leads, nurturing leads, and closing sales.
+They asked businesses to answer how important consistent branding was to business activities.
+Over 60% of respondents find consistent branding by hiring companies similar to Cefar to be ‘very important’ in communicating to existing customers, generating leads, nurturing leads, and closing sales.

 ‘It is necessary to understand that your business has its own persona.
 Every brand should be treated as a living being, and you must define its characteristics and voice in the first place.’

 Before posting anything on your socials, you must ask yourself ‘How can I keep my brand consistent?’
 Marketing specialist at MerlinOne, Petra estak, says.
 Starbucks’ Instagram is one example of a business that is killing it on brand consistency.

 Notice how the Halloween/autumn colours shift into a holiday theme, all whilst keeping the same general branding and style.
 Each post is instantly recognisable as belonging to Starbucks’ brand.
 If you want to see repeat custom and new leads, your socials should aim to achieve that same level of recognisability.

 #8 Utilise Micro-influencers

 Micro-influencers are influencers who do not have a huge number of followers.
 While there’s no specific criteria, anyone with less than 10,000 followers is considered a micro-influencer.
 Companies do not currently pay much attention to micro-influencers but it looks like things will change in 2021 as they are proving to be effective in helping brands find a foothold.

 In the past few years you may have noticed more and more brands turning to influencers to market their goods and services.
 Big names like Audible, Paypal, and Coca-Cola have cashed in on influencer marketing.